urbit/docs/reference/vane-apis/jael.md

 ### `%meet`

-This `task` is a placeholder that currently does nothing.
+This `task` is deprecated and does not perform any actions.

 #### Accepts